 Besides the magnificent baked goods, Bulgarians are also famous for their water-based foods.
 Here are some hearty soups and dishes that you need to dive into.

 Tarator is a perfect chilled soup for the hot summer days.
 The main ingredients consist of traditional Bulgarian yogurt, chopped dill, and cucumber.
-Sometimes the Bulgarian also adds ice to the soup to make it even colder.
+Sometimes the Bulgarian also adds ice to the soup and serves it in mugs, making it a cool Bulgarian drink.

 Nowadays, you can find it as an appetizer in almost any Bulgarian restaurant.
 In addition, its popularity has also spread to the food culture of Macedonia and other neighboring countries.